Page 1: Biography

 According to family information John Williams Harris was born in Cornwall, England, in 1808.
 He joined the Royal Navy while still a boy, although ill health forced him to quit.
 He emigrated to Australia to join relatives in 1820 or 1821, and spent about 10 years there, working in a counting-house and on a sheep station.
 But it was his work with the merchant J. B. Montefiore's company which led to his arrival in New Zealand.
 Harris, George White and Tom Ralph were sent out on the company's ship Darling in February 1831 to establish a flax-trading business; they arrived at Poverty Bay in May of that year.

-In June 1831 Harris made the earliest European land purchase in Poverty Bay, a section of a little more than an acre on the banks of the Turanganui River.
-He purchased another block named Opou, near Awapuni, for which two deeds were signed in 1839 and 1845; there he built his house.
+In June 1831 Harris made the first European land purchase in Poverty Bay, a section of a little more than an acre on the banks of the Tūranganui River.
+He purchased another block named Opou, near Awapuni, for which deeds were signed in 1839 and 1845; there he built his house.
 He leased nearby sections, and may also have owned land at Ruataniwha in Hawke's Bay.
-Harris was active in early pastoral farming and for 20 years had the biggest holding on the flats, but claims that he was the first to introduce sheep, cattle and horses to the district have been disputed.
+Harris was active in early pastoral farming and for 20 years had the biggest holding on the Poverty Bay flats, but claims that he was the first to introduce sheep, cattle and horses to the district have been disputed.

-In 1837 Harris travelled to Sydney to purchase goods needed for the establishment of the first whaling station in Poverty Bay.
-(It was on this voyage that he took with him a bone from a large bird; Richard Owen was to use it in 1839 to verify the previous existence of the moa in New Zealand.)
-In association with Thomas Halbert he established the station next to his store on the west bank of the Turanganui River in 1837.
+In 1837 Harris travelled to Sydney to purchase goods needed to establish the first whaling station in Poverty Bay.
+(On this voyage he took with him a bone from a large bird; in 1839 Richard Owen was to use this to verify the previous existence of the moa in New Zealand.)
+In association with Thomas Halbert, he established the station next to his store on the west bank of the Tūranganui River in 1837.
 He moved it to the Kaiti side of the river in 1838 and around the coast to Papawhariki in November 1838.
-In 1842 he retired from active participation in the whaling business to settle on his land at Opou.
+In 1842 Harris retired from active participation in the whaling business to settle on his land at Opou.

-Harris maintained a good relationship with local missionaries William and Jane Williams, who held some services in his house.
-At one time, however, they broke off the relationship because William Williams could not 'countenance his mode of living and shameless practices'.
-Harris, wrote Jane Williams, was living in a 'licentious manner.'
+Harris maintained a good relationship with local missionaries Jane and William Williams, who sometimes held services in his house.
+At one time, however, they broke off the relationship because William could not 'countenance his mode of living and shameless practices'.
+Harris, wrote Jane, was living in a 'licentious manner.'

-On 30 December 1854 Harris married Jacintha Adelaide Hargraves at Auckland.
+On 30 December 1854, Harris married Jacintha Adelaide Hargraves at Auckland.
 She later moved back to Auckland with their two children, Harold and Bertha.
-Harris seems to have become increasingly depressed as a result of this separation.
-He committed suicide while on a visit to Auckland, on 4 February 1872.
+Harris seems to have become increasingly depressed following this separation.
+He committed suicide on 4 February 1872, while on a visit to Auckland.